AlexFeeley/Vandy-ClassFinder/README.md

 * Reload the [extension management page](chrome://extensions), and Chrome will reload the extension

 ### To see the action of the Chrome extension:
-* Open a new tab or window!
+* Click on the Vanderbilt icon in the pinned tab bar

 ### To be continued:
 * Connect major set in options to selectedMajor in sourcePage.js